John Receives An Email About A Potential

 The Broader Lesson: Cultivating an “Opportunity-Ready” Mindset

 John’s experience is a masterclass in modern opportunity navigation.
-The email was merely the catalyst.
+Now, the email was merely the catalyst.
 The real work was internal and methodological.
-This scenario teaches several universal principles for anyone who hopes to recognize and responsibly act on potential when it appears:

 • Embrace Skepticism as a Filter, Not a Wall: Let it force you to ask hard questions and seek proof.
 The right opportunity will pass the test.